- General Questions

 Yes, the campus shuttle bus system is wheelchair accessible and all students are eligible to ride.
 Special Transit Services are provided by Capital Metro with the City of Austin.
 Arrangements must be made at least 24 hours in advance.
 To use this service, a student must apply with Capital Metro by calling 389-7435.

-Does SSD have special transportation that can take me from place to place on campus?
+Does D&A have transportation that can take me from place to place on campus?

-No, SSD does not have special transportation to take a student from place to place on campus.
+No, D&A does not provide transportation to students.
 The campus shuttle system is wheelchair accessible and all students are eligible to ride.
+Parking and Transportation Services has more information on shuttle routes and transportation options on campus.

 I am on crutches for a temporary injury.
 Can I get a special parking permit?

-Temporary disabled parking permits for students can be obtained at Parking and Transportation Services.
+Information about parking permits is available from Parking and Transportation Services (http://parking.utexas.edu/disability/).
 Call 471-7275 for more information.

 I have a temporary injury to my arm/hand.
 How can I take my tests?

-If a student believes assistance is necessary, he or she should contact SSD to discuss what resources may be available on a temporary basis.
+If a student believes assistance is necessary, they should contact D&A to discuss what resources may be available on a temporary basis.

 I need a sign language interpreter.
 Where do I request interpreting services?

-A Deaf or Hard of Hearing student registered with SSD may be eligible for interpreting/captioning services.
+A Deaf or Hard of Hearing student registered with D&A may be eligible for interpreting/captioning services.
 Students can submit requests via the online form at the following link:: Sign Language Interpreter/Captioning Services Request for Students.
-If you are not registered with SSD, contact the office at (512) 471-6259 voice or (512) 410-6644 videophone to make an appointment.
+If you are not registered with D&A, contact the office at (512) 471-6259 voice or (512) 410-6644 videophone to make an appointment.

 Faculty and staff can submit a request for interpreting services online at: Faculty, Staff, Departmental, and Campus Event Sign Language Interpreter/Captioning Services Request